 If you’ve never used a bidet, you’re missing out.
-While it looks like a urinal, confusing some Americans who see it in the occasional hotel room, the bathroom fixture is actually a fountain for rinsing off your butt after a bowel movement.
-But bidets never caught on in America, and this quick bidet history explains why.
+While it looks like a urinal — which confuses some Americans who see it in the occasional hotel room or overseas — the bathroom fixture is actually a fountain for rinsing off your undercarriage after using the facilities.
+But bidets never caught on in America, and our quick bidet history aims to explain why.

-Despite recent attempts to market bidets to Americans, they still haven’t really caught on.
+And despite many continued attempts to market bidets to Americans (we’re looking at you, Tushy), they still haven’t really caught on.

 As we said above, American soldiers first encountered bidets in European brothels and came to understand them as “symbols of sin” for washing away the unsavory scents and fluids associated with sleeping with strange men.